-The engine air induction system receives ram air through an engine air intake in the cowling nose cap.
-The ram air passes through a duct to the air filter located beneath the carburetor.
-This filter contains a filter element which removes dust and foreign matter from the air prior to its entry into the carburetor.
+The engine air induction system receives ram air through the engine air intake in the right side of the cowling nose cap.
+The ram air passes through a duct to the air filter located in the carburetor air box.
+This filter is a paper type filter which removes dust and foreign matter from the air prior to its entry into the carburetor.

-When carburetor heat is being applied, a flapper valve in the intake to the air filter is closed off and the carburetor then draws its input from a shroud around the engine muffler; See Section 8 for air filter servicing requirements.
+When carburetor heat is being applied, a flapper valve in the intake to the air filter is closed off and the carburetor then draws its input from a shroud around the engine exhaust muffler.
+See Section 8 for air filter servicing requirements.